Index

 • To filter the devices walked in the discovery process, a Discover Using Hosts will only discover those devices listed in the Hosts File

-• To ensure that an appropriate name is associated with a device if the device is not currently configured in a way that will return one, for device naming hierarchy see Device Naming
+• To ensure that an appropriate name is associated with a device if the device isn't currently configured in a way that will return one

 The file lists IP addresses and host names in the following format: